dineshinau/quick-plugin-switcher/readme.txt

 == Changelog ==

-= 1.3 (25/02/2019) =
+= 1.3 (12/03/2019) =
-* Compatible with WordPress 5.0
+* Compatible with WordPress 5.1
-* Added: Switch again button on successful notice
+* Added: Switch again button on successful notice on single site
-* Added: Delete button to single deactivated plugin

 = 1.2 (28/11/2017) =
 * Tested with WordPress 4.9